serzhu/python_web/homeworks/homework_01/README.md

 # Console Bot / Personal Assistant

-This application give you ability to use prepared classes for making Contacts Book and Notes with ability to manipulate with rows of book and notes.
+This application give you ability to use prepared classes for making Contacts Book and Notes with ability to manipulate with rows of book and notes.\n
-Contacts Book contains Contact Name, Phones, Email, Address and Birthday information.
-Notes contains Text Note and Tags for each note.
+Contacts Book contains Contact Name, Phones, Email, Address and Birthday information.\n Notes contains Text Note and Tags for each note.

 ## Features